November 18, 2021 - 12 min read

 According to EPA studies, if the temperature in a certain area increases beyond a crop’s “optimal level” crops yields could be severely affected.
 However, it’s not only temperature increases that could impact crop yields.
 An EPA report also states that “elevated CO2 has been associated with reduced protein and nitrogen content in alfalfa and soybean plants, resulting in a loss of quality.”
 The report adds that “reduced grain and forage quality can reduce the ability of pasture and rangeland to support grazing livestock.”

-In addition, the EPA notes that that “in 2010 and 2012, high nighttime temperatures affected corn yields across the U.S. Corn Belt, and premature budding due to a warm winter caused $220 million in losses of Michigan cherries in 2012.”
+In addition, the EPA notes that “in 2010 and 2012, high nighttime temperatures affected corn yields across the U.S. Corn Belt, and premature budding due to a warm winter caused $220 million in losses of Michigan cherries in 2012.”
 This is but one of many examples of rising temperatures resulting in massive crop losses.

 Blockchain may not be able to directly influence climate change-related crop losses, but it could bring many new ways to incentivize energy conservation and the reduction of CO2 emissions on both the institutional and individual levels.
 On the individual level, blockchain applications are already allowing energy-conscious individuals to sell excess energy to others for a profit.
 This incentivizes personal reductions in energy use and therefore, personal contributions to global CO2 emissions.